 06 The Juniors

 Dad was a hard working man who enjoyed a pint.
-Every evening, between eight and nine, he went for a drink at the Rainham Mark Social Club, yet he was always up early for work next morning.
-And sometimes Mam, who worked just as hard looking after her four boys, got a Saturday night out.
+Every evening, between eight and nine, he went for a drink at the Rainham Mark Social Club yet he was always up early for work next morning.
+And sometimes Mam got a night off from looking after her four boys.
 Marie Riley, of the Rainham Rileys and of Scottish/Irish descent, was our baby sitter and very nice she was too, though we had some difficulty understanding her accent when she read bedtime stories like Big Hands and Nobbly from Enid Blyton’s Holiday Book.

 September 1962: The summer holiday was over.
 Plastic sandals and baseball boots were set aside for sensible shoes on our return to school.
 Short pants, snake belts, striped T-shirts and sleeveless pullovers were uniformly worn by many boys, with long socks, sleeved pullovers, overcoats, raincoats, plastic macs, duffle coats and balaclavas on standby for the winter.